Multi-Task Learning with Multi-Query Transformer for Dense Prediction

-\textbf{Influences of different backbones.} Tab.~\ref{tab:backbone} presents the effect of the SemSeg, Depth, Normals, and Bound values when adopting the individual backbones.
-Shown in that table, swin backbones have a high SemSeg value.
-Notably, our model applies to both CNN~\cite{HRnet_19} and vision Transformer~\cite{swin} backbones and improves accuracy on each task, indicating the generation ability of our approach.
+\textbf{Influences of Different Backbones.} Tab.~\ref{tab:multi-ablaton} (d) presents the effect of the SemSeg, Depth, Normals, and Bound values when adopting the individual backbones.
+As shown in that table, swin backbones have a high SemSeg value.
+Notably, our model applies to both CNN~\cite{HRnet_19} and vision Transformer~\cite{swin} backbones and improves accuracy on multiple tasks, indicating the generation ability of our approach.
 For these different backbones, our method improves the results of different tasks consistently.

-\textbf{Effect of Shared Encoder and Decoder.} We use two mainstream networks as the backbone to evaluate our MQTransformer using shared encoder and decoder, including HRNet18 and Swin-S. In Tab.~\ref{tab:shared_abl}, we explore the shared encoder and decoder design where we find that using a shared encoder and decoder in MQTransformer leads to better results in different settings with less parameter increase.
+\textbf{Effect of Shared Encoder and Decoder.} We use two mainstream networks as the backbone to evaluate our MQTransformer using shared encoder and decoder, including HRNet18 and Swin-S. In Tab.~\ref{tab:ablation_share}, we explore the shared encoder and decoder design where we find that using \textit{a shared encoder and decoder} in MQTransformer leads to better results in different settings with less parameter increase.
 This verifies our motivation and key design in Sec.~\ref{sec:method}.

 \textbf{Effect of Scale Number in Shared Feature.} To generate different scale shared features, we use shared feature $X \in \mathbb{R}^{L\times C}$ (in Fig.~\ref{fig_encoder_decoder}) to perform a sample downsampling operation and obtain $X_2 \in \mathbb{R}^{\frac{L}{4}\times C}$.
 In Tab.~\ref{tab:ablation_scales}, we find that two scales are good enough.
 Compared with a single scale, our design obtains significant gains over four tasks.
 Adding more scales does not bring extra gains.
 Thus we set the scale number to 2 by default.

 \textbf{Visualization on Learned Query Activation Maps.} In Fig.~\ref{fig:vis_atten_query_map}, we visualize the attention map for each query in each task.
 We randomly choose one query for visualization.
-As shown in that figure, after the cross task interaction, we found more structures and fine-grained results for each task which prove the benefits of our query-based cross task attention design.
+As shown in that figure, after the cross-task query interaction, we found more structures and fine-grained results for each task, proving the benefits of our query-based cross-task attention design.
 The variations in query activation maps demonstrate the effectiveness of the proposed cross-task query attention module.
 In addition, the results show that a task-relevant query-based Transformer is beneficial to multi-task learning of dense prediction tasks.

-\textbf{Visualization Comparison.} We also present several visual comparisons with recent works on PASCAL-Context dataset in Fig.~\ref{fig:vis_compare}.
-Compared with recent work~\cite{atrc_2021,InvPT_2022}, our method has better visual results for all five tasks.